abhijitramesh/rnn-under-the-hood/readme.md

 In this step we will go back a step from feedfoward and use the calculated output to adjust the weights so that in the next iteration we get a prediciton what we require.

+## RNNs

+The principle behnind RNNs are very similar to those of FeedFowardNetwork but there are two main key differences